Are you breasts tender? Are you tired? Did you bleed a little? You might be getting your period or you might be seeing early signs of pregnancy.

 Many women see some spotting — lighter in color than the blood in your period — called implantation bleeding.
 It shows up when the fertilized egg attaches to the lining of the uterus about 10 to 14 days after fertilization.
 You might feel abdominal cramps, similar to menstrual cramps.

-Queasiness, also among the first signs of pregnancy, may begin around the two-week mark as well.
+Queasiness, also among the early signs of pregnancy, may begin around the two-week mark as well.
 Your stomach is emptying more slowly.
 Your sense of smell may become more intense, and anything from perfume to cigarette smoke could bother you.
 Food may pass more slowly through your intestines, triggering constipation.

 You might start craving certain foods and developing a dislike for others, even coffee!